-I’ve just returned from the excellent Pixel Pioneers conference in Belfast.
-I flew from Heathrow to Belfast City, a quick hop over the Irish Sea.
+I’ve just returned from the Pixel Pioneers conference in Belfast; I flew from Heathrow to Belfast City, a quick hop over the Irish Sea.
 On the way out the weather was misty with very low cloud; just moments after we left the ground we were above the clouds, emerging into bright, beautiful sunshine.
-I never Continue Reading
+I never tire of Continue Reading

 Radio 4 yesterday ran an interesting programme about High Flight a favourite poem of mine.
 The programme explores the history of the poet and pilot John Magee and of the poem itself.
 The programme is available on iPlayer for another 6 days and is worth a listen; although I could have quite happily gone without ever Continue Reading

 I suppose I’m a relative latecomer to poetry having only started to appreciate it in the last couple of years.
 I don’t recall ever reading poetry at school, and, perhaps unconventionally, it was the use of poetry in films that piqued my interest.
 This was followed by finding a book of The Nation’s Favourite Poems Continue Reading